Russia says second suspect in general’s shooting arrested in Dubai

 Korba is accused of ambushing and shooting Russia’s deputy military intelligence chief, Lieutenant General Vladimir Alekseyev, in the stairway of his Moscow apartment building, leaving him with wounds in his arm, leg and chest.
 Alekseyev was hospitalised and has undergone surgery, according to Russian media.

 Korba was detained in Dubai with assistance from UAE partners, according to the FSB, Russia’s primary intelligence and security agency.
+Russia’s President Vladimir Putin thanked UAE President Mohammed bin Zayed Al Nahyan for the help in detaining the suspect, said Kremlin spokesman Dmitry Peskov.

 An alleged accomplice was arrested in Moscow while another, a woman, crossed into Ukraine, the FSB said.
 TASS added that “a search for the organisers of the attack is ongoing.”